jerser/jerser.github.io/_posts/2014-05-27-deploy-and-manage-ruby-services-using-ansible-and-monit.md

 removes the currently installed Gem, installs the new copy, copies the monit monitoring script and it starts Monit and the application again.

-This is what I typically would have in the Monit script:
+Below is the minimum I typically would have in the Monit script.
+Depending on the use case I extend it with checks on open ports (e.g.: thrift services) or checks on memory usage and restarts if required.
+Check the [examples](http://mmonit.com/wiki/Monit/ConfigurationExamples).

 ```
 check process myapp with pidfile /opt/myapp/pids/myapp.pid